genderkit/genderkit/_articles/name-change-by-statutory-declaration.md

 ### How much will it cost?

+{% capture info %}
 The charge for witnessing a statutory declaration is set at £5 in law {% cite commisioners1993 %}.
+{% endcapture %}

+Solicitors may not charge more than £5 for witnessing a simple statutory declaration like a name change.

 ### References